Khader Adnan: International media attention, appeal and release

-On 16 February, Adnan's lawyers petitioned the Supreme Court of Israel to release him, citing that Adnan is in "immediate danger of death."
+On 16 February, Adnan's lawyers petitioned the Supreme Court of Israel to release him, citing that Adnan was in "immediate danger of death."
 Lawyer Mahmoud Kassandra stated "This is the last chance.
 The medical report says he could die at any minute.
 We hope this will succeed but I am not optimistic."
 Following a visit to Adnan by Rebecca Ziv from Physicians for Human Rights – Israel, she said of his situation:

 He has lost 30kg and weighs 60kg.
 He suffers from stomach aches, vomiting, sometimes with blood, and headaches … His general condition is pale and very weak, his tongue is smooth, he has slight bleeding from the gums, dry skin, loss of hair, and significant muscular atrophy.
 His pulse is weak, blood pressure 100/75.
 He is permanently connected to a heart monitor.

+On 20 February, in a media coup for Palestinian online activists, former Obama official Anne-Marie Slaughter and Roseanne Barr condemned Adnan's detention on Twitter, and Adnan's plight began trending.

+Peter Hart, the activism director for Fairness and Accuracy in Reporting (FAIR), authored a comment criticizing the corporate media's silence on this "Palestinian Gandhi", while activists targeted Nicholas Kristof for his silence despite writing a 2010 New York Times opinion piece calling for a "Gandhi" in the Palestinian context.

-The Supreme Court initially scheduled a hearing for 23 February but moved it to 21 February following concerns about his health.
+On 21 February, the Supreme Court moved forward an emergency hearing for Adnan after initially scheduling it for 23 February, citing concern for his health.
 Moments before the hearing was convened, it was announced that a deal had been reached between Adnan's lawyers and the Israeli prosecution lawyers whereby Adnan would stop his hunger strike in exchange for his 4-month detention being counted from the day of his arrest and a promise not to renew his administrative detention barring the presentation of any new evidence.